jstedfast/MimeKit/FAQ.md

 ### How do I get the message body text?

 MIME is a tree structure of parts.
 There are multiparts which contain other parts (even other multiparts).
 There are message parts which contain messages.
-And there are leaf-node parts which contain content.
+And finally, there are leaf-node parts which contain content.

 There are a few common message structures: